-Ethical hacking, better known as “penetration testing,” involves purposeful “hacking” into a computer network by a qualified person for purposes of testing a system’s security.
-A certified penetration tester with the full knowledge of all parties involved typically does penetration tests under contract.
+Ethical hacking, sometimes known as penetration testing, involves purposeful hacking into a computer network by a qualified data security expert to test for vulnerabilities within a system’s critical infrastructure.
+A certified penetration tester with the full knowledge of all parties involved is typically under contract to perform the audit.

-Business commerce, financial transactions, records, and communication are almost all web/cloud-based now.
-Malicious hackers (black hats) attempt to steal money, goods, or information.
+Business, commerce, financial transactions, records, and communication are almost all web- or cloud-based now.
+Hackers utilize their skills to bypass safety protocols and enter secure networks to install malicious software or steal money, goods, and sensitive information.
 They can change records, exploit weaknesses, and otherwise wreak havoc on businesses, computer users, and society in general.

-To defend against malicious hackers, qualified penetration testers (white hat hackers) are being employed to defend systems.
-In fact, according to Marketwatch.com, the demand for ethical hackers is increasing as cyber-attacks become more and more catastrophic to large corporations.
+To defend against hackers, qualified penetration testers are being employed to ward off attacks and protect critical data infrastructure.
+In fact, according to MarketWatch, the demand for ethical hackers is increasing as cyberattacks become more catastrophic to large-scale organizations.

-A competent penetration tester has to closely follow hacking trends, study new exploits, read hacker forums, and skirt very near to the edges of the criminal hacker fraternity to stay competent at his or her job all while maintaining their integrity.
+A competent penetration tester must closely follow hacking trends, study new exploits, read through hacker forums, and skirt very near to the edges of the criminal hacker fraternity to stay competent at their job — all while maintaining their integrity.

-Are you interested in learning more about ethical hacking and considering earning your bachelor’s or master’s degree in cybersecurity?
-Check out the options that are available to you, and see how they can help you pursue your goals.
+If you’re interested in learning more about ethical hacking and considering earning your bachelor’s or master’s degree in cybersecurity, check out the options available to you and see how they can help you pursue your goals.